 7. Visit Museum Island

-Paradise for museum lovers, this island in Spree river houses no less than five Museums.
+Paradise for museum lovers, this island in Spree river within Berlin houses no less than five Museums.
 These are the Altes Museum (Old Museum), Neues Museum (New Museum), Alte Nationalgalerie (Old National Gallery), the Pergamom Museum and the Bode Museum.
-Admission needs to be purchased.
-The ticket to visit all of them is 18 EUR.
-You can easily spend a whole day here.
+Buy the ticket to visit all of them here.
+You can easily spend a whole just visiting these Berlin museums.

 8. See the Berlin Cathedral

-It is a beautiful sight from outside and you can sit in the grass while you admire it.
+The Berlin Cathedral is a beautiful sight from outside and you can sit in the grass while you admire it.
 Admission is not free.
-I personally wouldn’t recommend going in unless religious buildings are your thing.

 9. Go street art hunting in Friedrichshain

 Friedrichshain = street art wonderland.
-It was one of the things I personally enjoyed the most from the city.
+It was one of the things I personally enjoyed the most from visiting Berlin.
 Head to Urban Spree and the RAW area.
 Just walk around and enjoy the street art gems Berlin has to offer.
+If you are into street art and are interested in learning a bit more about it this tour might be of interest.

 10. Have a picnic in Tiergarten